 Our highly experienced staff are trained and qualified to work within the live rail corridor.
 They hold the relevant levels of Track Protection certifications which allow them to place protection and work on track unsupervised.
 We have our own radio call sign which enables us to apply for, set up and operate our own work sites within the rail environment.

 All of our hi-rail machines and vehicles are certified by Kiwi Rail to operate on the rail corridor.
-Machines are equipped with all the required safety equipment, fire suppression equipment as well as being fitted with train control radios.
+Machines are equipped with all the required safety equipment, E-Stops, fire suppression equipment as well as being fitted with train control radios.
 These allow the operators to maintain contact with train control and can be immediately advised of any changes on track.

 We have designed and built specialised equipment and machine attachments to assist with daily maintenance works on the rail corridor.
 These include squeezers to lift and place railway sleepers, tampers to vibrate ballast under sleepers, a mower to clear bush and grass from beside the track, an undercutter to cut under the track formation to remove mudspots and a hi-railed dump truck used to cart materials and equipment within the rail corridor.
-All of the equipment has been designed and built to Railways specifications and certified by their engineers as well as by an approved independent engineer before entering the rail corridor.
+All of the equipment has been designed and built to Kiwi Rail specifications and certified by their engineers as well as by an approved independent engineer before entering the rail corridor.